wireapp/wire-docs/src/understand/single-sign-on/main.rst

 SCIM security and authentication ................................

-* ``TODO``: We're using a very basic variant of oauth that just contains a header with a bearer token in all :term:`SCIM` requests.
+Wire uses a very basic variant of Oauth that contains a header with a bearer token in all :term:`SCIM` requests.

-* ``TODO``: The token is created in team settings and added to your :term:`SCIM` peer somehow (see howtos or below (wherever we end up putting it) for Azure, :term:`Curl`).
+The token is created in team settings and added to your :term:`SCIM` peer ( How this is done varies depending on the setup, see howtos and below (for Azure, :term:`Curl`).

 Generating a SCIM token
 .......................

-TODO: Notes from Lennart: In the current documentation I am missing the narrative.
-As a reader I would prefer a couple of sentences at the start explaining what the section is useful for.
-Example: it just says :term:`SCIM` peer mgmt, but when does the reader need this, and for what?
-Example 2: it says you need to provide a :term:`SCIM` token to your :term:`IdP` for user provisioning.
-I would like a sentence or two about how the :term:`IdP` uses the token and what info it conveys to the :term:`IdP`, and what the token contains for info.
+In order to be able to send SCIM requests that will be accepted by the SCIM peer, we first need to generate a SCIM token.
+This section explains how to do this.

+Once the token is generated, it should be noted/remembered, and it will be used in all subsequent SCIM uses/requests to authenticate the request as valid/authenticated.

 These are the steps to generate a new :term:`SCIM` token, which you will need to provide to your identity provider (:term:`IdP`), along with the target API URL, to enable :term:`SCIM` provisionning.